Coming soon: Open ports monitoring is currently in development and will be available shortly.

 - Port 443 (HTTPS) - Your secure web server

-We use TCP connection attempts to determine if a port is open, closed, or filtered.
-The scan is performed from our monitoring infrastructure, simulating what an external attacker or legitimate user would experience when trying to connect to your server.
+We perform a full TCP SYN scan of all 65,535 ports and report back every port that is open.
+UDP ports are not scanned.
+The scan runs from our monitoring infrastructure, simulating what an external attacker or legitimate user would experience when trying to connect to your server.

 Configuring port monitoring #